Warkdev/BestInSlotTBCClassic/README.md

 Please use the issue tracker to report any bug/missing items/unordered list.

+# Join the community #

+You can join the BestInSlot Community on Discord (here)[https://discord.gg/HDM67HsaSG] !

 # Credits #

 Credit goes to all theorycrafters who provided their sources for the BIS lists, I've only gathered them together into this add-on.
 They all come from Wowhead.